Masihuzzaman Serniabat

-Air Chief Marshal Masihuzzaman Serniabat, BBP, OSP, ndu, psc (মাসিহুজ্জামান সেরনিয়াবাত; born 14 February 1962) was the 15th Chief of the Air Staff of the Bangladesh Air Force.
-He took over as the chief on 12 June 2018 from Air Chief Marshal Abu Esrar.
-He was promoted to Air Marshal on the same day.
-He was promoted to the rank of ACM on 30 July 2018.
+Masihuzzaman Serniabat, BBP, OSP, ndu, psc (মাসিহুজ্জামান সেরনিয়াবাত; born 14 February 1962) is a former four star air officer who was the 15th Chief of the Air Staff of the Bangladesh Air Force.
+He was promoted to the rank of Air Chief Marshal on 30 July 2018.

 Early life

 Serniabat was born on 14 February 1962.
 He was educated at Notre Dame College, Dhaka and then enrolled at the Bangladesh Air Force Academy on 16 March 1980, graduating in June 1982.

 Career

 Serniabat was commissioned into the Bangladesh Air Force on 19 June 1982 in General Duties (Pilot) Branch.
 He flew various types of aircraft, including PT-6, Fouga, F-6, F-7, F-7 BG, F-7MB, A-5, MiG-29, YAK-130 and SU-30 MKI (A).
 He attended a number of courses at home and abroad.
 He is a graduate of the Defence Services Command and Staff College in Bangladesh, the Royal Malaysian Armed Forces Staff College in Malaysia and the National Defence University in China.

 Serniabat became the chairperson of Bangladesh Air Force Welfare Trust on 12 June 2018.